-In this article we have reviewed two cross-platform app development tools: Apache Cordova and Flutter.
+In this article we have reviewed two cross-platform app development tools: Apache Cordova vs Flutter.
 We have compared their strengths and weaknesses from the developer experience perspective.

 When I look at Cordova in the past and now, I can say that many aspects have changed for the better.
 Today Cordova provides a much better developer experience than 6 years ago when it was a relatively new technology.
 Its stability and the usage of well-known HTML+CSS+JS stack definitely makes Cordova a good instrument for developers who want to write cross-platform mobile apps.